anijitsao/react-app-simple-chat-app/README.md

  <li> Conversation of a specific rooms will be shown on clicking the corresponding room</li>
 </ul>

-*for mobile screen user can go to the rooms page by clicking the `<-` icon at the end of the screen*
+  &nbsp;  *for mobile screen user can go to the rooms page by clicking the `<-` icon at the end of the screen*

 <ul>
  <li> Online / Offline status are shown by the <i>violet dot</i> </li>